jentery/401/index.md

 I will use a Brightspace announcement to notify you at least two weeks in advance of those changes, and I will never use schedule changes to increase your workload (e.g., extra assignments or additional required reading).

-Please note: this course is driven by workshops we'll conduct in the lab during class.
-I will rarely lecture, and I will rely on the assumption that you read the assigned material prior to our workshops.
+Please note: this course is driven by workshops we'll conduct in the Mac lab.
+I will rarely lecture, and I will rely on the assumption that you read the assigned material prior to the pertinent workshops.

 ## Introductions (Sept.
 7)